Cost of Living

 Please note that some grocery stores/supermarkets do not accept foreign credit cards.
 If in doubt, ask before shopping.

-As a student, you are allowed to work up to 20 hours per week, as well as full-time during holidays.
-For most jobs, knowledge of the Norwegian language is a requirement, so finding a part time job can be difficult if you do not speak Norwegian.
+In Norway, it is common that students work on a part-time basis.
+For most jobs, knowledge of the Norwegian language is a requirement, so finding a part-time job can be difficult if you do not speak Norwegian.
 Your biggest chance is with unskilled jobs in the service sector (hotels, cafés, restaurants, bars).